 - More expensive, and cheap models are usually very poor quality

-On top of submersible, substrate and in-filter water heaters there are also hanging and in-line heaters, however typically these are either much, much less common or only for very expensive tanks with plumbing.
+On top of submersible filters, substrate and in-filter water heaters there are also hanging and in-line heaters, however typically these are either much, much less common or only for very expensive tanks with plumbing.

 Now that you know about the different types of underwater heaters, let’s move on to the best underwater heater for turtles.